EGPAFMalawiHIS/test-project/README.md

 # Push Tags to Destination Repo GitHub Action

 This GitHub Action is designed to push tags from a source repository to a destination repository.
 It is triggered on any tag push to the source repository.
+The workflow is in the ```.github/workflows``` directory under the name ```push-tags.yml```

 ## Workflow Details